jeftegoes/AwsOverview/Management & Governance/AWS Config.md

 - Automate remediation of non-compliant resources using SSM Automation Documents.
 - Use AWS-Managed Automation Documents or create custom Automation Documents.
-  - **Tip:** You can create custom Automation Documents that invokes Lambda function.
+  - **Tip:** We can create custom Automation Documents that invokes Lambda function.
-- You can set **Remediation Retries** if the resource is still non-compliant after auto-remediation.
+- We can set **Remediation Retries** if the resource is still non-compliant after auto-remediation.
   ![Config Rules Remediations](/Images/Management%20&%20Governance/AWSConfigRulesRemediations.png)

 ### 3.2.1.
 Required Tags

-- Checks if your resources have the tags that you specify.
+- Checks if our resources have the tags that we specify.
   [Required Tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html)

 ## 3.3.
 Notifications